avandriets/VideoRecorder/README.md

 There are two variants to run the application:

 ### Use mock data
-Run `ng serve` or `npm run start-use-mock-data` for a dev server.
+Run `ng serve --environment=mock` or `npm run start-use-mock-data` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will use mock data after refresh brouser you lose you saved records.

 ### Use service to manage your records
 Run `ng serve --environment=dev` or `npm run start-use-dev-server` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will use dev server with REST API to save your data.